aligent/pert-with-wings/README.md

 This project creates two zip files including Chrome and Firefox extension packages in /extensions folder.

-Uses https://crxjs.dev/vite-plugin to build the react typescript bases application to a browser extension.
+Uses https://crxjs.dev/vite-plugin to build the react typescript based application to a browser extension.

 # Installation